-Eligible employees regularly scheduled to work a 9-month, 10-month, or 11-month work year must take their sick leave during their normal yearly work schedules.
+Eligible employees regularly scheduled to work less than 12 months per year must take their sick leave during their normal work schedule.

 Sick Leave Accrual